Skip to content

 Although fennel imparts its sweet, aniseed flavours quickly, this infusion really shines when given a little more time.

 How to use: Use just half a teaspoon in 2-3 measures of whisky.
-While you'll pick up the flavours within a few hours, leaving it for a good 2-3 days creates a particularly popular infusion that balances really beautifully with whisky.
+While you'll pick up the flavours within a few hours, leaving it for 2-3 days allows to flavours to develop fully.

 6. Dried Ginger Root: Quick and fiery